GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 To delete a project, do the following:

-1. In the GCP Console, go to the [Projects page](https://console.cloud.google.com/iam-admin/projects).
+1. In the Cloud Console, go to the [Projects page](https://console.cloud.google.com/iam-admin/projects).
 1. In the project list, select the project you want to delete and click **Delete project**.
 1. In the dialog, type the project ID, and then click **Shut down** to delete the project.